Pakistan, Maldives sign 6 MoUs to further consolidate bilateral ties

 The MoU for training of diplomats was signed by Advisor

-to the PM on Foreign Affairs Sartaj Aziz and Foreign Minister
+to the Prime Minister on Foreign Affairs Sartaj Aziz and

-of Maldives Dr Muhammad Asim.
+Foreign Minister of Maldives Dr Muhammad Asim.

 The MoU for promotion of trade was signed by Federation

-of Pakistan Chambers of Commerce and Industry President,
+of Pakistan Chambers of Commerce and Industry President

 Zubair Tufail and Trade Minister of Maldives Muhammad Saeed.